igorbenic/wp-section-builder/README.md

 ## Sections

-Sections are actually the post types you create to use
+Sections are actually the post types you create to use.

 ## Metaboxes